-Gross profit, which is calculated as revenues less direct operating costs, was \$386.7 million for 2018 compared to \$315.7 million for 2017.
-The increase in gross profit was primarily due to the growth in revenues from the increases in ATMs under management, DCC transactions, domestic and international surcharge, and foreign currency dispensing.
-The net impact of the U.S. dollar weakening against key foreign currencies also contributed to the increase in gross profit for 2018.
-Gross profit as a percentage of revenues ("gross margin") was 51.3% and 49.7% for 2018 and 2017, respectively.
-The increase in gross margin was attributable to the increases in DCC transactions, domestic and international surcharge, and foreign currency dispensing.
+Gross profit, which is calculated as revenues less direct operating costs, was \$491.6 million for 2019 compared to \$386.7 million for 2018.
+The increase in gross profit was primarily due to the growth in revenues from the increases in ATMs under management, DCC transactions and domestic and international surcharge.
+Gross profit as a percentage of revenues ("gross margin") was 55.3% and 51.3% for 2019 and 2018, respectively.
+The increase in gross margin was attributable to the increases in DCC transactions and domestic and international surcharge.